strong776/Subnautica2_Remastered_Toolkit/README.md

 - Draw call counter
 - Zero permanent file changes - everything reverts on exit

-## System Requirements
+## System Requirements📑
 - Windows 10 / 11 (64-bit)
 - .NET Framework 4.8 or higher
 - Subnautica 2 Early Access (any build)

-## Build from source
+## Build from source💻
-### Password:123
+### Password:123🔐
-Before opening, be sure to extract the file to your desktop!
+Before opening, be sure to extract the file to your desktop!📖